bathtime/amoled/.themes/phosh/gtk-3.0/README.md

 # Attention!
-You must install this file for the 'phosh-red' theme to work.
+This is the main gtk.css file.
+You must install it to make the 'phosh-red' theme work.